cgianelle/glowing-octo-robot/README.md

 `image_downloader.py` is a simple script that downloads images in parallel.

 It now displays a simple progress bar using only the Python standard library.
-The bar shows overall completion and lists the files that are currently being downloaded.
+The first line shows overall completion, followed by a separator and one line per active download with its own bar.

 ### Usage